 - Distance = 1 meter to cars, .5 meters to pedestrians, bicycles, etc.

 When reversing, you should drive slowly and not rush.
 Keep your eyes on what is behind you by checking your rear-view mirror as well as side-view mirrors.
 Look both ways before changing lanes or merging to ensure that there are no cars around you.
-If it’s safe to reverse, check your surroundings and drive backward.
+If it’s safe to reverse, check your surroundings and drive backwards.
 To avoid having to reverse, remember to follow all traffic signs when driving forwards, such as stop signs and traffic lights.

 - Always slow.